Sustainability for All

 Do you want to explore what the Sustainable Development Goals (SDG) mean and how they connect to your academic background?

-Enroll today!
+Enroll today for the 2nd Edition!
 Places are limited.

-SUSTAINABILITY for ALL is a course designed to promote awareness of sustainability among all NOVA University students through engaging challenges and missions centered on the 17 Sustainable Development Goals (SDGs).
+SUSTAINABILITY for ALL is a course designed to promote awareness of sustainability among all NOVA University students through engaging challenges and missions centred on the 17 Sustainable Development Goals (SDGs).
 Students will gain an interdisciplinary perspective by exploring the interconnectedness of SDGs across various topics.
 They will acquire essential fundamentals, skills, and tools critical to their professional development, regardless of their academic background.

 Why take this course?